Get your dog to focus on YOU!

 Praise her, and start to move back towards the distraction.
 Allow her to notice the distraction and again call her to you while moving backwards.
 Repeat this as many times as you can in five minutes.
 Please note that you should not use someone else calling her name as a distraction (your dog should always come when she’s called, and that response should pay off for her.
 You don’t want her to learn to ignore that call)!

 Go to your distracting place.
 Charge up her attention by rewarding it at a distance from the distractions.
 Move closer to the distractions, allow her to become interested in them for a moment, then call her name and move backwards away from the distractions.

 You’ve now spent a few minutes each day building up a history of rewarding your dog for looking at you, even around some attractive distractions.
-If you’ve managed to mark and reward your dog’s attention over 100 times each day, you’ll be nearing 1000 successes already!
+If you’ve managed to mark and reward your dog’s attention 50 times or more each day, you’ll be nearing 400 successes already!
 This is the foundation for good attention.
 You may need to continue this training.
 Be sure that you continue to reward your dog for paying attention to you in the situations where it’s important to you – such as in class, at the dog park, while walking through crowds, etc.

 Helix Fairweather’s description of the Eye

 All material copyright Stacy Braslau-Schneck.
 Reprints for non-commercial use, and with the author’s permission only.